angary/assorted-algorithms/README.md

 **[Link](matrix_factorisation) | Dec 2020**

 **A matrix factorisation algorithm such as those used in recommendation systems.**</br>
-A matrix factorisation algorithm that uses back propagation with custom "latent features".
+A latent matrix factorisation algorithm through gradient descent.

 ## reversi